AdobeDocs/campaign-standard.en/help/integrating/using/creating-multilingual-email-aem.md

 # Creating a multilingual email with the Adobe Experience Manager integration {#creating-multilingual-email-aem}

-Using this document, you will learn how to create and manage email contents in Adobe Experience Manager, then use them for your marketing campaigns by importing them in your emails into Adobe Campaign Standard.
+Using this document, you will learn how to create a multilingual email using Adobe Experience Manager content and language copies.

 The prerequisites are:

 * Access to an AEM instance configured for the integration.
 * Access to an Adobe Campaign instance configured for the integration.
-* An Adobe Campaign email template configured to receive AEM content.
+* An Adobe Campaign multilingual email template configured to receive AEM content.

 ## Creating new email content in Adobe Experience Manager {#creating-email-content-aem}